dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 pointer => 15
 final text => This is very imabchello world
 ```
-If file doesn't exists and:
+If file doesn't exist and:
 * you are trying to open file for reading with InputStream/Reader/RandomAccessFile(r) - it will throw `FileNotFoundException`
 * you are trying to open it for writing with OutputStream/Writer/RandomAccessFile(rw) - it will try to create it, and if can't throw `FileNotFoundException` (the reason can be if parent directory doesn't exists or app has no rights to write to directory).
 If you want to be sure that file always exist you can use following code